 Nikki & Rich are Nikki Leonti, a California-born pastor’s daughter who grew up singing in church, and Rich Velonskis, a Queens, NY-born established hip-hop/R&B producer and former DJ who got his start spinning in New York City clubs as a teenager.
 These two seemingly opposite characters first met in 2007.
 After leaving a successful career as a Gospel artist, Nikki then based in Nashville, worked as a background singer for Carrie Underwood while pursuing a career in singing and songwriting.
 Rich was in Los Angeles producing tracks for Robin Thicke, Game, TI, Mel-B, Hayes, Vi, Missy Elliot, Mario, Eve and Ludacris, under his moniker Rich Skillz.
 (A track he produced on Ludacris’ No. 1 album Release Therapy earned Rich a “Best Rap Album” Grammy.)
-Rich was looking for a strong …
+Rich was looking …

 Pop-Culture | Posted by Brian C on 07/10/2011

 Support Women Artists Sunday: tUnE-yArDs

 Experimental Africana beats, electronics, and trumpets?
 What do these things have in common?
 They are the playplace of rising indie star tUnE-yArDs

 tUnE-yArDs is the music project of New England native Merrill Garbus.
 When performing live, Garbus creates drum loops on the spot, and layers these with ukulele, voice, and electric bass (played by Nate Brenner).The “w h o k i l l” tour will add a saxophone section.